astigmatism/expressjs-crazyerics/README.md

 To get the emulators to function correctly, I had to make some changes while I will detail here for future reference:

+Good source for current GoodMerged sets of roms: http://tv-games.ru/download/nes.html

+NESBOXFLASH:

+none.
+I use this by default since it handles nes, snes, gb, gbc, gba and gen

 JSNES:

 This was a node project, so read its README.md file for what to do.
 It uses grunt for building so I used that and then did an npm install on the project.
 The build process produces a jsnes.js file which essentially comprises the emulator.
 This file also includes a lame ui object which is tied to loading roms and various functionality.
 Instead of heavily modifying the jsnes.js file I ended up using css to hide and javascript to interact with the ui dynamically.
 I also changed the zoom values (start zoomed and to the width of my main).
 By default the jsnes.js file was listening to all keyboard events on the document.
 I added a tabindex to the emulator window and listened for events on it instead.